Hand Made Quilts and Tea Cosies at PageQuilts.com Tea Cosies Quilts Baby Quilts

-I love colours, deep vibrant colours, surrounded, standing alone, or jumbled in with a myriad of other colours.
+I love colours, deep vibrant colours, surrounded, standing alone, or jumbled in a myriad of textures.

 When I first started making quilts I couldn't afford to buy many new fabrics, so I indulged this new passion by scouring the used clothing stores of Montreal.
 Second hand clothing wasn't as popular at this time so it was a cheap and plentiful way to acquire lots of fabulous textiles.